odanoburu/FreeLing-User-Manual/modules/dictionary.md

 Thus, you may want to extend you dictionary to include such words.
 There are two main ways of doing this:

-*   Extend your dictionary: Dictionaries are created at installation time from sources in the directory <tt>data/XX/dictionary</tt> (where XX is the language code).
-Those files contain one triplet word-lemma-tag per line, and are fused in a single dictionary at installation time.
+*   Extend your dictionary: Dictionaries are created at installation time from sources in the directory `data/XX/dictionary` (where `XX` is the language code).
+Those files contain one triplet `word lemma tag` per line, and are fused in a single dictionary at installation time.

-    The script in <tt>src/utilities/dicc-management/bin/build-dict.sh</tt> will read the given files and build a dictionary with all them.
+    The script in `src/utilities/dicc-management/bin/build-dict.sh` will read the given files and build a dictionary with all them.

-    <sup><span class="arabic">4</span>.<span class="arabic">1</span></sup>

-    Thus, if you have a domain dictionary with a list of triplets word-lemma-tag, you can build a new dictionary fusing the original FreeLing entries with your domain entries.
+    Thus, if you have a domain dictionary with a list of triplets `word lemma tag`, you can build a new dictionary fusing the original FreeLing entries with your domain entries.
 The resulting file can be given to the constructor of the dictionary class.

 *   Instantiate more than one dictionary module: Another option is to instatiate several dictionary modules (creating each one with a different dictionary file), and run the text through each of them sequentially.
 When the word is found in one dictionary along the chain, the following dictionary modules will ignore it and will not attempt to look it up.